Wyatt-Plaga/dereclict-dawn-guide/documentation/implementation_plan_checklist.md

 ## Current Status

-We have completed all of Phase 1 and the first 5 steps of Phase 2.
+We have completed all of Phase 1 and the first 9 steps of Phase 2.
 The application is now running locally with:
 - A sci-fi themed dark mode UI
 - Navigation between pages
 - A functional Reactor page with energy generation and upgrades
+- A functional Processor page with Insight generation and tech tree placeholders
+- A functional Crew Quarters page with crew awakening, capacity upgrades, and worker crews
+- A functional Manufacturing page with scrap collection, cargo hold upgrades, and manufacturing bays

 Next steps:
-1. Develop the Processor page
-2. Develop the Crew Quarters page
-3. Develop the Manufacturing page
-4. Develop the Logs page
+1. Develop the Logs page
-5. Implement offline simulation visuals
+2. Implement offline simulation visuals